carlallanvela/mean-course/README.md

 Run `npm run start:serve` for a back end dev server.
 Navigate to `http://localhost:3000/`.

+## Production server

+Used AWS Elastic Beanstalk.
+Uploaded backend zip to Elastic Beanstalk and built front end using `ng build --prod` to build distribution.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.